 ### SMTP Errors, Deferrals, and Throttling

-SMTP errors and email delivery service responses explain whether a delivery problem is temporary, permanent, or caused by rate limits.
+SMTP errors and email delivery service responses show whether a delivery problem is temporary, permanent, or caused by rate limits.

-When an email cannot be delivered normally, your email delivery service or receiving server may return an SMTP response.
-These responses are clues.
-They often explain whether the issue is temporary, permanent, reputation-related, authentication-related, or caused by sending too fast.
+When an email cannot be delivered normally, your email delivery service or the receiving server may return an SMTP response.
+Use the response as a clue.
+It often explains whether the delivery problem is temporary, permanent, reputation-related, authentication-related, or caused by sending too fast.

 A 4xx response usually means a temporary problem.
-The receiving server is saying, in effect, try again later.
+The receiving server is telling the sender to try again later.
 This is often called a deferral or temporary failure.
-Examples include mailbox provider throttling, temporary server problems, greylisting, or rate limits.
+Examples include mailbox provider throttling, temporary server problems, greylisting, and rate limits.

 A 5xx response usually means a permanent failure.
 The address may not exist, the domain may reject the message, authentication may fail, or the receiver may block the sender.
 These failures often become bounces.

-Throttling means the receiver or your email delivery service is slowing mail down.
-It can happen when volume rises quickly, complaint rates are high, authentication is weak, the sender is new, or the service is protecting its own systems.
+Throttling means the receiver or your email delivery service is slowing down email delivery.
+Throttling can happen when volume rises quickly, complaint rates are high, authentication is weak, the sender is new, or the service is protecting its own systems.

-Retries should be controlled by your email delivery service.
-Manually resending a large campaign because the first send was deferred can make the problem worse.
-First read the error, find the cause, and let service retry logic work where appropriate.
+Your email delivery service should control retries.
+Do not manually resend a large campaign only because the first send was deferred; doing so can make the problem worse.
+First read the error message, identify the cause, and let the service retry when retry logic applies.

-Not every error appears inside Mailrith with full detail.
-Sometimes you need the dashboard in your email delivery service because that service sees the SMTP conversation and queue state.
+Mailrith may not show every error with full detail.
+Sometimes you need to check the dashboard in your email delivery service because that service sees the SMTP conversation and queue state.

-1. Find the exact error in Mailrith, the dashboard in your email delivery service, or the bounce message.
+1. Find the exact error message in Mailrith, in the dashboard in your email delivery service, or in the bounce message.

-2. Look at the first digit of the SMTP code if one is available: 4xx is usually temporary, 5xx is usually permanent.
+2. If an SMTP code is available, check the first digit: 4xx is usually temporary, and 5xx is usually permanent.

 3. If the message is deferred, do not immediately resend the whole campaign.
-Check whether your email delivery service is retrying.
+Check whether your email delivery service is retrying the send.

 4. If the error mentions authentication, inspect SPF, DKIM, DMARC, and alignment.